mwager/distroless_evaluation/README.md

 - `helpers.py` - implements common helper functions used by the other scripts
 - `Dockerfiles/` This folder contains all (automatically created) Dockerfiles used to build the images which are scanned for evaluation
 - `results/` This folder contains the generated files from the scanner twistcli with the scan results, to be parsed by python
+- `app/` This folder contains all nodejs sources for the implemented webapp to support vulnerability assessments

 ## Vagrant setup